jiripospisil/jpospisil.com/posts/2023-05-25-writing-shell-scripts-in-nushell.md

 Let’s get back to our little Git example.
 The script uses external commands to do the heavy lifting of interacting with the network and parsing of the result.
-While it works and is probably one of the ways one would do it in Bash, it certainly isn’t the “go-to” solution in Nushell.
+While it works and is probably one of the ways one would do it in Bash, it certainly isn't the “go-to” solution in Nushell.

 Nushell has a fairly rich (and ever expanding) [standard library] for dealing with the most common problems.
 Let’s try to rewrite the example using just Nushell’s